aridjayarecipes/cutesrecipes.web.app/content/post/1742-steps-to-prepare-ultimate-peaches-and-blueberries-in-a-muerbeteig-crust.md

 - "Make the Muerbeteig crust and refrigerate."
 - "Preheat oven to 375 degrees Fahrenheit"
 - "Peel and remove the pit of the peaches"
-- "It&#39;s easier to cut reverse wedges from the pit."
+- "It's easier to cut reverse wedges from the pit."
 - "Add the blueberries to the bowl."
 - "Add half the salt, and sugar cinnamon mixture, to the peaches"
 - "Take the blueberries and mash them, mix with the rest of the salt and cornstarch."